Deadends/legion/README.md

 ### What Server CANNOT Know
 - ❌ Which specific user (1 of 1M)
-- ❌ Which specific device (1 of 1K)
+- ❌ Which specific device (1 of 1K per user)
+- ❌ Recovery phrase (BIP-39 seed)
-- ❌ Username or password
+- ❌ account_id (derived from phrase)
-- ❌ Device private key
+- ❌ Device private key (in TPM/Secure Enclave)
 - ❌ Which tree leaf belongs to which user
-- ❌ Merkle path computation (done client-side)
+- ❌ User Merkle path (computed client-side)
 - ❌ User's tree_index position

 ## 📦 Deployment